-This edition is one of the more unusual ones, it features the Age of the Tudors miniature sheet.
+This edition is one of the more unusual ones, using the stamps torn from the miniature sheet.
 We officially worked with The Mary Rose on the cover design.
-It has a Portsmouth postmark and is available signed by Admiral Sir Jonathan Band GCB ADC, or double signed by Admiral Band and Dr Margaret Rule CBE.
+It has a Portsmouth postmark and is available signed by English actor Jeremy Irons.

 The Mary Rose

 1509, was the year that Henry VIII came to the throne, married Catherine of Aragon and was crowned.
 The following year, the keel was laid for a new warship, to be called The Mary Rose.
 She was named after Henry's sister Mary and after the Tudor Rose, the family emblem which combined the red rose of Lancaster with the white rose of York.

 Mary Rose was launche in 1511 and became the flagship of the English fleet where she served with some success against the French.
 The motto Pour Defender was inscribed on the demi cannon to reflect Henry VIII's defensive policy and his enthusiam for the new guns being cast for him in London.
 In 1545 Marie Rose was sunk during an engagement with an invading French fleet two kilometres from the entrance to Porstmouth Harbour in fourteen metres of water.